tombensve/APS/README.md

 (Node Package Manager) needs to be installed on the machine before this will fully build.

 Some sub modules runs a bash script to build frontend stuff.
 On Windows this might cause a problem if not build under the Git Bash shell or some other bash windows port.
-The important thing is that when "_exec-maven-plugin_" runs "_${basedir}/src/main/js/aps-webmanager-frontend/build.sh_" then "_/bin/sh_" must be found.
+The important thing is that when "_exec-maven-plugin_" runs "_${basedir}/src/main/js/aps-webmanager-frontend/build.sh_" then "_/bin/bash_" must be found.

+It now also builds a Docker container and thus Docker must be installed for it to build.

 ----

+APS no longer runs in an OSGi container due to Vertx 3.8.0 which have too many transitive dependencies actually not used by APS, but must be deployed in OSGi container to make it happy.
+I spend 3 days trying to resolve those and get it running in Felix, but for every new bundle jar deployed several more were required, so I finally gave up.
+Any why deploy a lot of code that is really not used ?

+I have not adapted and renamed APSOSGiTestTool to aps-runtime and added an aps-platform-booter which loads all jars using URLClassLoader, and deploys those of bundle type.
+No modularisation now!
+This does however not conflict with JPMS in other ways than JPMS requireing everything to be JPMS modularized, which APS currently isn't due to the ton of work required to make it so.
+As said above APS is no longer full OSGi, but still uses the OSGi service model, and thus some parts of the OSGi APIs.

-APS will run in any OSGi container (well, felix, Karaf, Knopplerfish, Virgo (not sure this is still kicking)).
-That said, I woudn't exactly call APS a straight OSGi platform.
-APS started out a long time ago, and provides a lot of own solutions rather than official OSGi stadard solutions.
+APS started out a long time ago, and provides a lot of own solutions.
 It does its own thing, especially with APSActivator (looks though all bundle classes and instantiates and dependency injects based on APS annotations).
 It just uses base OSGi as a base.
 APS is also largely coded in Groovy.

 The _APSRuntime_ maven module is actually an implementation of the 4 basic OSGi APIs, but without the classloading.
-It uses the JUnit classpath.
+It uses the JUnit classpath when used in tests.
 This makes it trivially easy to test bundles and interaction between bundles.
 It has a flexible Groovy deploy DSL.
 Note that this supports only the parts of the 4 base OSGi APIs used by APS!

 APS have always been about keeping things simple.
 Easy to use APIs providing only basic functionality with no configurational options API wise.
 My intentions is to encapsulate complexity and provide the easiest way possible to use for all other code.
 APS also provides APIs for common things like messaging with very easy/basic APIs.
 Each specific implementation is responsible for any configuration needed and there is a more structured configuraton service using JSON for configuration data, for other services to use instead of the primitive properties provided by OSGi.